 Size of brewer

-This will be a big selling point for you, especially if you tend to drink more than one cup of coffee in the morning.
+This will be a major selling point for you, especially if you tend to drink more than one cup of coffee in the morning.
 It can add a lot to your morning routine to have to make numerous cups of coffee using the pour over brewing method, so if you drink more than 10 ounces of coffee in the morning, look at pour-over coffee makers with a bigger capacity.

 Type of filter

 Do you like the familiarity of paper filters?
-With a paper filter, the flavor of the coffee will be affected, but that can be a good thing.
+With a paper filter, the flavor of the coffee may be affected, but that can be a good thing.
 It tends to make the coffee taste smoother and brighter.

 Do you prefer something that allows the natural oils of the coffee to produce a bolder flavor, as is the case with a metal filter?
 Maybe you’d also prefer a filter that is reusable and produces no waste.

 Cloth filters are another option.
 Even though they’re not completely waste-free–you do have to replace them after a few uses–they do produce far less waste than paper filters.
 They prevent even tiny amounts of coffee grounds from contaminating your cup, but they allow the oils to slip through, producing coffee that’s smooth and crisp.

 Once you’ve decided on the type of filter that produces the coffee you love most, checking out the type of filter used on each pour-over coffee maker will help you decide which one is best for you.

 SEE ALSO: The Best Coffee Makers Made in the USA